hzget/hzget.github.io/ml_tech/improvement.md

 to find ways to improve its [performance](./performance_measures.md) as best as we can.
 For example,

+* data:
+  * more feature engineering
-* data: optimize data-preparation steps
+  * tune hyperparameters of data-preparation steps
+* algorithm:
+  * compare many more models and tune hyperparameters
-* algorithm: fine-tune the model, optimize underlying algorithms
+  * optimize underlying algorithms
 * final output: analyze errors
 * performance measures: analyze metrics
 * introduce more techniques